-How to Brew an Experience that Taps into Coffee Culture
+How to Brew an Experience for Coffee Culture

 The coffee industry is booming!
 Americans consume 400 million cups of coffee on any given day—equating to more coffee consumed than there are people in the U.S. Many of us rely on a strong cup of joe to start the day, but, for event marketers it’s more than a beverage.
 Coffee experiences are a conversation starter, a traffic driver, a photo op, or a brand activation.